tilde-nlp/fnlu/Prototype/README.md

 ### Case 2 - single common intent detection system trained in federated way

 - start the Vectorizer Web Service on the Server, the code is distributed as a container.
-You can use either [VectorizerService](VectorizerService) or [VectorizerServiceSonar](VectorizerServiceSonar).
+You can use either [../VectorizerService](../VectorizerService) or [../VectorizerServiceSonar](../VectorizerServiceSonar).
 - start the Intent Detection Web Service on the Server specifying command ACT="serve" and Vectorizer Service's URL and port.

 - train the Intent Detection model that recognizes intents of general nature like 'greetings', 'thank you', etc. (to better suit your needs, please add more examples to this file) by calling the Intent Detection Web Service's method *train* and passing
-	- the content of [../Other/general.json](general.json) file in *data* parameter,
+	- the content of [../Other/general.json](../general.json) file in *data* parameter,
 	- value 'general' in *name* parameter,
     - 1 in *newmodel* parameter,
 	- and 'est_Latn' in *lang* parameter.